-This is a big question, which most of us face when planning a trip to India.
-Not only foreign nationals but also various Indian solo female travellers have the same question in mind before planning a trip.
+One of the biggest questions, which most of us face when planning a trip “is it safe to travel to India alone female”.
+Not only foreign nationals but also various Indian sole female travelers have the same question in mind before visiting India.

-Trust me, being an Indian and a guy, it would be very hard for me to answer a question like this “Is India safe for female travellers”.
-Being a solo Indian traveller, I do face people who tried to scam me.
+Trust me, being an Indian and a guy, it would be very hard for me to answer about women safety in India.
+Being a solo Indian traveler, I do face people who tried to scam me.
 But that doesn’t count in safety, I guess.

-So to answer this unanswered question “Is India safe for female Travellers”?
+So to answer this unanswered question “Is India safe for female Travelers”?

-I have done a lot of research and questioned various solo female travellers, just to get an idea on what they think, what they have faced and if they can provide me with some tips for women travellers in India.
+I have done a lot of research and questioned various solo female travelers, just to get an idea on what they think, what they have faced and if they can provide me with some travel safety tips in India.

 In recent times, women safety is on the forefront of various news channels and media outlets.
-With news of Rapes, murders, and scams various women travellers and tourists are reassessing their travel plans.
+With news of rapes, murders, and scams, various women travelers and tourists are reassessing their travel plans.

-So let’s check out some statistics to get an idea whether is India safe for female Travellers or not?
+So let’s checkout some statistics to get an idea whether is it safe to travel to India alone for females?

 See, when Europe was fighting for supremacy between various rulers, we were busy in decoding various sex positions or also known as Kamasutra.
 Hahaha 😛

-O yeah fine, let’s ends this self-boasting session and dive into facts to answer the question Is India safe for female Travellers or not?
+O yeah fine, let’s end this self boasting session and dive into facts to answer women safety in India?